METEOR: Melody-aware Texture-controllable Symbolic Orchestral Music Generation via Transformer VAE: Methods

-Each bar is first characterized by a raw value of polyphonicity and rhythmicity.
-Following MuseMorphose~\cite{wu2023musemorphose}, these raw values are split into 8 bins with a similar number of bars in each bins.
-These bins are set according to the dataset distribution of polyphonicity and rhythmicity values.
+Each bar is characterized by a raw value of polyphonicity and rhythmicity.
+These raw values are then split into 8 bins with a similar number of bars in each bin.
+These bins are set according to distribution of polyphonicity and rhythmicity values in the dataset.

-For finer-grained control, we include ``bar-wise and track-wise'' control attributes aiming at controlling each instrument individually among those initially selected at a bar level.
+For finer-grained control, we propose ``bar-wise and track-wise'' control attributes aiming at controlling each instrument individually among those initially selected at a bar level.

-\begin{itemize} \item \emph{Average pitch}: average pitch of a track in a bar, expressed in MIDI value and rounded to the nearest ten.
+\begin{itemize} \item \emph{Average pitch}: average pitch of the set of pitches $\{p_1, \ldots, p_M\}$ played in a track $t$ in a bar, expressed in MIDI value and rounded to the nearest ten.

 Levels of average pitches are thus divided into 13 classes, spanning from 10 to 130.
 For instance, this attribute can be used to assign high register to melodic instruments, and low register for bass parts. \item \emph{Pitch diversity}: number of different pitch classes played in a track in a bar.

 Levels of pitch diversity are divided into 13 classes, spanning from 0 to 12.
 Low pitch diversity can relate to bass parts, repeated notes or arpeggios, while high pitch diversity can encourage passing notes, embellishments or extended chords. \end{itemize}

-\subsection{Tokenization, model \& control strategies}
+\subsection{Tokenization, Model \& Control Strategies}

-The METEOR model is based on MuseMorphose~\cite{wu2023musemorphose}, originally developed for piano style transfer.
-The model implements a variational auto-encoder based on Transformers encoder (resp. decoder) in the encoder (resp. decoder) part.
-We first extend its initial tokenization based on REMI~\cite{huang2020pop} using the REMI+ tokenization~\cite{von2022figaro} which handles multi-track music.
-We also rely on a ``pitch class+octave encoding'' of the pitches~\cite{li2023pitchclass} instead of absolute MIDI values, in particuler, to handle melodies independently of the original octave register.
+\meteor's architecture is based on MuseMorphose~\cite{wu2023musemorphose}, originally developed for piano style transfer.
+The model implements a VAE based on Transformers encoders and decoders (Figure~\ref{fig:model_architecture}).
+We first extend its initial REMI tokenization~\cite{huang2020pop} using the REMI+ tokenization~\cite{von2022figaro} which handles multi-track music.
+Based on early experiments, we implement REMI+ using a vertical parsing\footnote{\url{https://musiclang.github.io/tokenizer}}, where notes are grouped and ordered based on time rather than track.
+We also rely on a ``pitch class + octave encoding'' of the pitches~\cite{li2023pitchclass} instead of absolute MIDI values, in particular, to handle melodies independently of the original octave register.

+For instrumentation controllabillity, the user can select the playing instruments from a subset of 64 instruments defined in~\cite{dong2023mmt} or the ensemble can be automatically defined by the model.
+Instrument selection is handled through \token{DescriptionTrack-[track]} tokens that indicate instruments playing in a bar which are added in a \emph{header} at the start of each bar in the token sequence.